-My Mother and Other Potato Peelers is the first of a series of conversational art events that brings together a small group of people to discuss aspects of the maternal while engaging in fun, thought-provoking and pertinent activities.
+My Mother & Other Potato Peelers: All About Mothers was held at the Post Office Garden Workshop in Nottingham on Sunday 22nd July 2018.
+Conceived and run by artists and educators Tracey Kershaw and Anna Dixon, it marked the first in a series of conversational art events intended to bring together small groups of people to discuss aspects of the maternal while engaging in fun, thought-provoking and pertinent activities.

-Find out more about The Start of Something and the conversations that we have supported to date.
+Find out more about The Start of Something and the conversations that we supported.